 Degree & Certification Programs

 A bachelor’s degree is typically needed to start off in an MLS career, according to the BLS, and this usually means an investment in a four-year full-time education.
 That said, students in some programs may be able to complete a degree part-time or even to accelerate their speed of learning for an earlier graduation date.
-A few of these MLS programs include, but are not limited to, those at:
+Below are a few MLS programs that prospective lab scientists may want to consider:

-Arizona State University: The bachelor’s of applied science degree available through this Phoenix-based school leads to an education in medical laboratory science.
+Arizona State University – The bachelor’s of applied science (BAS) degree available at Phoenix-based Arizona State University leads to an education in medical laboratory science.
 The program features both on-campus options and a selection of courses in an online format.
-The program includes clinical rotations through which students gain practical experiences, lab work in hematology, immunology, and many other fields, and use of current technology and automation similar to what would be found in a lab setting.
-The professional part of the program—the portion mainly focused on MLS—can be completed in as little as 16 months, and many of the courses are offered in part with Phoenix College.
+The program includes clinical rotations through which students gain practical experience including lab work in hematology, immunology, and many other fields, and use of current technology and automation similar to what would be found in a lab setting.
+The professional part of the program can be completed in as little as 16 months.

-Ohio State University: This Columbus-based school offers a bachelor’s degree in MLS that includes four full semesters of specific MLS courses.
-A 10-week internship also is included as part of the program to help students prepare to seek certification through the American Society of Clinical Pathology (ASCP).
-(See more details on this certification further below).
-In fact, the school reports, that as of 2013, 18 of 19 students who sought ASCP MLS certification successfully passed the exam and received certification over the past four years.
+Ohio State University – Located in Columbus, Ohio State University offers a bachelor’s degree in MLS that includes four full semesters of specific MLS courses.
+A 10-week internship is included as part of the program to help students prepare to seek certification through the American Society of Clinical Pathology (ASCP).
+Indeed, the school reports, that as of 2018, 93 percent of students who sought ASCP MLS certification successfully passed the exam and received certification over the past four years.
 Students who have a bachelor’s degree in another field also can complete coursework for a second degree at the school or pursue a certificate of study to further their skills in this area.

-University of North Dakota: Offering a degree in MLS since 1949, this Grand Forks-based school allows students to either pursue a 2+2 route, comprised of pre-professional and professional education, a 4+1 route for those who already have a bachelor’s degree in another field, or a medical laboratory technician (MLT) to MLS route, which also offers online learning options.
+University of North Dakota – Offering a degree in MLS since 1949, the University of North Dakota in Grand Forks allows students to either pursue a 2+2 route, comprised of pre-professional and professional education, a 4+1 route for those who already have a bachelor’s degree in another field, or a medical laboratory technician (MLT) to MLS route, which also offers online learning options.
 In fact, the MLT to MLS program can be completed totally online while working at a medical facility.
 A total of 126 credits are needed to graduate from the MS 2+2 program, which would be for students just starting college, with the professional portion in MLS beginning during the fall of the junior year and including a summer semester of 13 credits between the junior and senior years.

-University of Washington: This school, based in Seattle, offers an MLS program through the university’s school of medicine that features pre-professional and professional portions.
+University of Washington – Based in Seattle, the University of Washington offers an MLS program through the university’s department of laboratory medicine that features pre-professional and professional portions.
 Subjects including bacteriology, biochemistry, clinical hematology, mycology, virology and others are featured in the professional part of instruction and students also complete their final year (three quarters) in the lab at the university.
-Students also can learn about more complex laboratory procedures by completing an internship.
+Students also have the opportunity to learn about more complex laboratory procedures by completing an internship.

-University of Vermont: A bachelor’s degree in medical laboratory science is offered through this university, located in Burlington, Vermont.
-In fact, two concentration areas are available, including clinical laboratory science and public health.
+University of Vermont – A bachelor’s degree in medical laboratory science is offered through the University of Vermont, located in Burlington.
+In fact, two concentration areas are available: clinical laboratory science and public health.
 In the spring semester of the senior year, students start intensive laboratory experiences and begin to work one-on-one with a staff technologist.
 The school has affiliations with several labs in the Northeast part of the country, including in Vermont, New York and Connecticut.

-Weber State University: Based in Ogden, Utah, this school provides a bachelor’s level degree in medical technology (MT), as well as an associate degree to pursue a career as a medical laboratory technician (MLT).
-The bachelor’s degree actually offers two tracks.
+Weber State University – Based in Ogden, Utah, Weber State University provides a bachelor or science degree in medical technology (MT), as well as an associate degree to pursue a career as a medical laboratory technician (MLT).
+The bachelor’s degree offers two tracks.
 The first is for students who are intending to use their MT degree to work in a medical lab while the second is intended for those who plan to go on to graduate-level education, including veterinarian, physician assistant or medical school.
 An online MT program also is available.

 Hybrid & Online programs

-Armstrong Online: Part of the University System of Georgia, this institution offers an MLT-to-MLS degree that can be completed by taking just 48 more credits in the field, 15 of which must be done in clinical practicums.
-Another three credits are to be taken in Laboratory Management and Education, which provides students insight into the financials, leadership, management, and personnel administration that is required at a lab.
+Georgia Southern University – With campuses in Statesboro, Savannah, and Hinesville, Georgia Southern University offers an MLT-to-MLS degree that can be completed by taking 48 credits in the field, 15 of which must be done in clinical practicums.
+Another three credits are to be taken in laboratory management and education, which provides students insight into the financials, leadership, management, and personnel administration that is required at a lab.
 To be accepted into the program, students already must be employed at an approved clinical site.
 The degree can be finished in as little as 16 months with some graduates going on to be employed at the Centers for Disease Control, Georgia Bureau of Investigation and the American Red Cross.

-University of Cincinnati: Medical laboratory technicians (MLTs) already working in the field who want to complete two more years of education for a bachelor’s degree in MLS can turn to this school for an online education.
-Each term in the program, students are assigned to a specific cohort of students who are led by an instructor and with whom they interact through chat sessions, message boards and other formats.
+University of Cincinnati – Medical laboratory technicians (MLTs) already working in the field who want to complete two more years of education for a bachelor’s degree in MLS can turn to the University of Cincinnati for an online education.
+Each term in the program, students are assigned to a specific cohort of students who are led by an instructor and with whom they interact through chat sessions, message boards, and other formats.
 An MLS coordinator will help students to find a clinical laboratory to use as their clinical training site for site-based portions of the program.

-University of New Mexico: Many of the courses for the University of New Mexico’s MLS program are offered online through the university’s school of medicine.
-In such cases, there is a campus lab training requirement also.
-Students can complete their bachelor’s degree in MLS in just one-and-half-years of full-time study or three years of part-time study.
+University of New Mexico – Many of the courses for the University of New Mexico’s MLS program are offered online through the school of medicine with required on-campus lab training.
+Students can complete their MLS bachelor’s degree in just one-and-half-years of full-time study or three years of part-time study.
 Admission dates are August and January of each year.
 Students complete their practical experiences at sites affiliated with the school in the state, such as Quest Diagnostics, TriCore Reference Laboratories, the Veterans Administration Medical Center, or a participating hospital.

 University of Tennessee – Students at the University of Tennessee can complete a bachelor’s degree in MLS by taking 36 credits in medical laboratory science with the program offered via this university’s health science center.
 The school has a number of affiliate sites in Tennessee, including Baptist Memphis Hospital and the Veterans Affair Medical Center, through which students can complete the clinical and practical hours of their program.
-In fact, they can expect to gain clinical hours at more than one hospital in the state.
-Students need to be licensed to seek employment in the state and this program should make them eligible to seek the MLS credential offered through the ASCP (see more below).
+Graduates can expect to gain clinical hours at more than one hospital in the state.
+Students need to be licensed to seek employment in the state and this program will make them eligible to seek the MLS credential offered through the ASCP.